-Evidence collection as well as pregnancy and STI prevention are most effective soonest.
+Evidence collection as well as pregnancy and STI prevention are most effective when completed as soon as possible.
 Getting your exam within 48 hours of the assault is the ideal time frame.
 However, evidence can be collected over a week later in some cases.
-What is most important is you getting the medical care that you need, so even if it has been longer than a week you can still get an exam.
+What is most important is getting the medical care needed.
+Even if it has been longer than a week you can still get an exam.